Updated: Mar 9, 2022

 Paris is one of my favorite cities to visit!
 After living in Germany for 11 years, I am sure that I have visited Paris well over 35 times.
-With Paris only being a 2.5 hours train ride from the city I lived in, it was too easy and inexpensive to visit frequently.
+With Paris being only a 2.5 hours train ride from the city I lived in, it was very easy and inexpensive to visit frequently.

 Book a day stay hotel (optional)

 We arrived at Gare de l'Est (Paris Main Train Station) at 10 a.m. and departed at 7 p.m.
 Using the DayUse app, we booked a hotel for us to freshen up at and leave our belongings in while we explored the city.
 We booked at the Midnight Hôtel, which was a four minute walk from Gare de l'Est. For 70 €, we were able to use the room from 10 a.m. - 3 p.m.
 We checked out at 3 p.m. and then left our bags at the front desk.
 We grabbed our bags at 6:30 p.m. and then walked to Gare de l'Est for our 7 p.m. train ride home.

 In hindsight, I think we could have done the trip without booking the hotel.
 I originally thought we would need a place to change clothes for taking photos, but we actually only changed once.
 So we brought along extra wardrobe changes, but did not even really need all of the extra clothing and baggage.
 A backpack could have sufficed.

 Plan out the locations you want to visit